cstahoviak/supercharger/README.md

 *The `COBYLA` method only supports inequality constraints (equality constraints are not supported).

 A ✅ in the "Gradient" column indicates that a user-supplied gradient function is supported, but not required.

+## Future Work

+1. Imporove the Dijkstra's cost function via NLOpt.
+2. Add Valgrind to the C++ unit tests.
+3. Add the [A* algorithm](https://www.geeksforgeeks.org/a-search-algorithm/) for route planning.
+4. Use [Optuna](https://optuna.org/) python package to tune the two parameters of the "Naive" planning algorithm cost function.
+5. Add benchmarking to `Planner::PlanRoute` to compare the three different route planners: my _naive_ planner, Dijkstra's and A*.
+Possibly achieve this via function ["decoration"](https://stackoverflow.com/questions/40392672/whats-the-equivalent-of-python-function-decorators-in-c).